Riverton, California

-Riverton (formerly, Moore's Station and Moores) is a small unincorporated community in El Dorado County, California.
-It is located on the South Fork of the American River 8.5 mi west of Kyburz, at an elevation of 3238 feet (987 m).
+Riverton (formerly Moore's Station and Moores) is a small unincorporated community in El Dorado County, California, United States.
+It is located on the South Fork of the American River, 8.5 mi west of Kyburz, at an elevation of 3238 feet (987 m).
 The ZIP code is 95726.
-The community is inside area code 530.
+The community is served by area code 530.

-The place was on a toll road operated by John M. Moore, and was originally called Moore's Station.
+The site was on a toll road operated by John M. Moore, and was originally called Moore's Station.
 A post office operated at Riverton from 1893 to 1898.
 The community is now registered as California Historical Landmark #705.